smartcontractkit/ccip/.changeset/witty-singers-listen.md

 "ccip": patch
 ---

-#added token id based on first 8 bytes of the symbol hash
+#added token id based on first 8 bytes of the symbol